 So here’s the challenge… we spend every day working to set briefs, delivering a vast range of both highly creative and functional video and photography projects.
 But we believe that it’s also important to exercise without working briefs – which helps train you to be able to think fast and quickly respond to your environment.
 This mirrors a number of real-world shoots as well, as we aren’t always able to recce locations in advance of shoots.

 As creatives, it’s also important that we practice as much as possible and work on our own styles.
-So we invited 13 models who we soured from casting website Starnow all of whom were selected for their differing looks, styles and personalities.
-Some were new and emerging in the industry, and others were experienced and looking to add some specific new looks to their portfolios.
+So we invited a group of models who we soured from casting website Starnow all of whom were selected for their differing looks, styles and personalities.
+Some in our group of models were new and emerging in the industry, and others were experienced and looking to add some specific new looks to their portfolios.
 Our intention was to create as many looks in as many different ways across a single day, spanning portraits, fashion and beauty.
 Challenge accepted!

 There are certainly worse ways to spend a cold dark Sunday!

-The shoot day comes, and we quickly realise that the quality vs quantity balance was going to be tough – scheduling had been tricky as we’d had so much interest, but the models were due to arrive across the day at times which should allow for a good amount of shooting time with each.
-Getting them ready, in and out of makeup, before being ready to shoot added to the complexity, but the word I used earlier – ‘exercise’ was certainly a relevant one!
+The shoot day comes, and we quickly realise that the quality vs quantity balance was going to be tough – scheduling had been tricky as we’d had so much interest, but our group of models were due to arrive across the day at times which should allow for a good amount of shooting time with each.
+Getting everyone in the group of models ready, in and out of makeup, before being ready to shoot added to the complexity, but the word I used earlier – ‘exercise’ was certainly a relevant one!
 Not only was there a lot of organising, creative thinking, the need to quickly manoeuvre and change camera settings, but crucially to manage the people-side of things too.
-For those who were giving up their Sundays to shoot with us wouldn’t want to be sitting around for too long waiting for a slot to shoot.
+The amazing group of models who were giving up their Sundays to shoot with us wouldn’t want to be sitting around for too long waiting for a slot to shoot.
 Thankfully, even though this was inevitable, spirits were high and the mood was really collaborative.

 On the photography-side, I was shooting all of our stills, with my trusty assistant Niki – who was prepping one light after another, and our video team were also on site to capture motion video and cinemagraphs.
 You’ll be able to see these in a future blog post.